boardgameio/boardgame.io/docs/tutorial.md

 });
 ```

-!> The `gameEndIf` field takes a function that determines if
+!> The `endGameIf` field takes a function that determines if
    the game is over.
 If it returns anything other than `undefined`
-   the game ends, and the return value is available at `ctx.gameEnd`.
+   the game ends, and the return value is available at `ctx.gameover`.

 ## Render board